CACI-International/ergo/ergo/user_guide/src/tutorial/concurrency.md

 We've also condensed our final command by nesting commands in it.
 Note the `^` array merge to pass the resulting values in `objects` as individual arguments to `link_exe`.

-## Command consistency and reproducibility

-If you were running the script file as these changes were made, you may have noticed that only `fs:copy` was run each time (as it always is when outputs are readily available).
-The three versions of the script on this page are functionally identical, so even though they look fairly different, they share the same outputs.
-The value identities are the same throughout.